 Pop Larkin would have loved you to drop by for a chat and a cup of tea, whilst Ma Larkin rustled up a proper spread of home cooked treats so now you have the opportunity to experience the good life for a few relaxing ‘perfick’ days in the heart of the Darling Buds countryside.
 There are 35 acres on the Farm estate to wander around and explore.

 Our stunning Cart Lodge is set directly opposite the Farmhouse and sleeps four people.
 There are two ensuite bedrooms (available as either twin or doubles) set off the comfortable main lounge and kitchen area with its wooden beamed vaulted ceiling.
 We hope we have thought of everything that you might reasonably need to self-cater; there’s an electric oven and hob, fridge freezer, microwave, kettle, toaster and dishwasher, plus plenty of crockery, cutlery and glassware to keep you going.
 Just ask if there’s anything else you need and we will do our best to accommodate.
 You have a country dining table and chairs, sofas and 32 inch Freeview TV with DVD player to catch up on episodes of the ‘Darling Buds of May’.
-You have a music docking speaker too for your phone plus of course free wifi.
+Plus free wifi.

 There will be plenty to reflect on as there is so much to do and see in the local area.
-Kent has so much to offer including the reindeer centre that is right next door to the Farm.
+Kent has so much to offer.
 The delightful old town, Tenterden, ‘The Jewel of the Weald’ is 6 miles away with its boutique shopping and the famous Kent and East Sussex steam railway to keep you busy, plus and there are the vineyards (including Biddenden Vineyards and Chapel Down) to consider.
 The South of England Rare Breeds Centre, gardens (including Sissinghurst) and a plethora of National Trust homes and castles await exploration.
 Visit the beaches at Camber Sands or sample oysters and hire bikes at Whitstable.
 The high-speed train to London takes 38 minutes for further sightseeing opportunities, or sample lunch in Paris via the Eurostar.
 Altogether “Perfick!”, as the Larkins would say!
 Shop, pub and restaurant 1½ miles.

 Can be configured as 2 x twin rooms or 2 x doubles